If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 Farrow & Ball Off White

 We used Off White for the first set of walls we painted, but switched to School House White for the pantry and the upstairs.
-Off White is yellower than School House White and compared to white primer seems really yellow.
-But it really works in our home!
-It’s very warm and looks great with all of the wood and Card Room Green trim.
+Off White is yellower than School House White (and very yellow compared to a true white!)
+It really works in our home with all of the wood.

 Farrow & Ball Green Smoke

 The walls and built-ins of our office/guest room are Green Smoke.
 It’s a beautiful, darker green that is perfect for a study.
-It’s another one we did early-on in the renovation process.
-Even though Green Smoke is not a ‘happy’ color, it’s perfectly at home in the office.
-The room has a ton of windows and wood, so the dark green just makes it all feel very earthy and natural.
+It’s another one we did early on in the renovation process (and another we may change in the future!)

 Advice On Choosing Your Own Home Color Palette